 Temperature changes — People often worry about their pipes freezing in the wintertime, but that’s not the only weather-related issue you need to be concerned about with piping.
 Quick-onset temperature shifts of as little as 10-degrees can have an impact on the stability of your pipes and cause damage.

 Tree roots — One of the greatest dangers to underground piping is tree roots.
 If your home is located near trees, be aware that this could potentially pose an issue.
 Tree roots often work their way toward pipes because of the rushing water and can crush your pipes.
-If you’re concerned about tree roots, you can call a plumbing inspector to find the lines and see if encroaching tree roots are a problem.
+If you’re concerned about tree roots, you can call a professional plumber to find the lines and see if encroaching tree roots are a problem.

 Underground piping problems don’t generally happen without warning.
 Low water pressure or clogged drains can be signs that something is wrong with your water and sewer systems.
 If you pay attention to the small signs that something might be wrong, you will be able to troubleshoot and ward off potential disasters.